-- Identify the performance obligations in the contract. - Determine the transaction price. - Allocate the transaction price to the performance obligations in the contract. - Recognize revenue when (or as) the entity satisfied a performance obligation.
+- Identify the contract(s) with a customer. - Identify the performance obligations in the contract. - Determine the transaction price. - Allocate the transaction price to the performance obligations in the contract. - Recognize revenue when (or as) the entity satisfied a performance obligation.